twpayne/nagios-plugin-xserve_raid/README.md

 `<password-hash>` is the hashed administration/monitoring password.

 The default username and password hash corresponds to the default administration username and password of `guest` and `public`.
-If you are not using the default username or password then the easiest way to find these values is by sniffing the network traffic between a computer running the Xserve RAID Admin software and the Xserve RAID unit.
-The software makes unencrypted HTTP requests to the Xserve RAID unit, the values are in the `ACP-User` and `ACP-Password:` headers.
+If you use Apple's RAID Admin tool then the password hash is stored in

+	~/Library/Preferences/com.apple.RAIDAdmin.plist

+You can use the bundled script `parse_RAIDAdmin_plist` to automatically generate check commands for your Xserve RAID systems.
+Run it on the same machine as you run Apple's RAID Admin tool.
+The output is a list of check commands, for example:

+	$ ./parse_RAIDAdmin_plist
+	# xraid1
+	check_xserver_raid -H 10.20.30.40 -c top -p xxxxxxxx check_xserver_raid -H 10.20.30.40 -c bottom -p xxxxxxxx check_xserver_raid -H 10.20.30.41 -c top -p xxxxxxxx check_xserver_raid -H 10.20.30.41 -c bottom -p xxxxxxxx

 If `check_xserve_raid` is running correctly, you should see output like:

-	$ check_xserve_raid -H xraid1-top -c top -p xxxxxxxx
+	$ ./check_xserve_raid -H xraid1-top -c top -p xxxxxxxx
 	XSERVE RAID OK: array 1: 2.73TB RAID5, online
 	$ echo $?
 	0